roo-rb/roo/README.md

 s = Roo::CSV.new("mycsv.csv")
 ```

-Because Roo uses the [standard CSV library](), and you can use options available to that library to parse csv files.
+Because Roo uses the [standard CSV library](), you can use options available to that library to parse csv files.
 You can pass options using the ``csv_options`` key.

 For instance, you can load tab-delimited files (``.tsv``), and you can use a particular encoding when opening the file.